user3340/user3340/README.md

 </p>

 <p>
-  I'm especially interested in ethical hacking and offensive security, and my goal is to keep expanding my knowledge while building real-world projects.
+  I'm especially interested in ethical hacking and offensive security and my goal is to keep expanding my knowledge while building real-world projects.
 </p>